Dr. med. vet. Julia Ledger-Muennich Veterinary Surgeon, MRCVS

 I gained broad experience in general equine practice where my case load was mostly first opinion ambulatory work but included lameness workups with nerve and intra-articular blocks, gastroscopies, bronchoscopies as well as anaesthetics for the hospitalised patients.

 Over the years I found that traditional veterinary practice did not always improve the patients to my satisfaction, leading me further afield to explore acupuncture and chiropractic practice.
 I was looking for treatments not to replace, but to actively complement, the traditional veterinary methods.
 I subsequently found that a more comprehensive and wide-ranging approach to animal wellbeing was providing better results for my patients, so I opened up my own practice to include equine and canine chiropractic and veterinary acupuncture treatment.
-This soon led me to explore the Traditional Chines Medicine more in depth as I was looking to treat the root not just the symptom of a problem.
-The practice created a happy medium offering a holistic approach to animal wellbeing backed up by my veterinary qualification and broad experience.
+This soon led me to explore the Traditional Chinese Medicine more in depth as I was looking to treat the root not just the symptom of a problem.
+The practice created a happy medium offering a holistic approach to animal well being backed up by my veterinary qualification and broad experience.
 It proved to be such a successful tool that I now solely focus on Traditional Chinese Herbs, Food therapy, Acupuncture and homeopathic treatment where I find appropriate, while keeping up to date with the latest developments in conventional medicine.

 I have undergone extensive training to offer a comprehensive solution to my patients in terms of holistic animal care- whether its small animal or equine patients.
 My Federation Equestre Internationale (FEI) accredited work at four-star events allows me to support my patients up to Olympic standard.